 15th August 2019, has been etched on the ecological calendars of the world by the biggest blazes on Earth, ‘The Amazon WildFires’.
 As of 2nd September 2019, 2000 fresh fires have broken out at Earth’s lungs, causing global climate change that is already observant with the rapid depletion of ice caps at the poles and a surge in natural disasters, the future looks quite alarming and it is high time that we woke up and did something about it.
 As every drop in the ocean counts, we need to take mini steps at our homes to keep a check on our carbon footprint and take a step to make a difference.
-Here are a few suggestions from us:
+Here are a few suggestions from our best interior designers in Hyderabad

 1. Keep it Earthy: